LowLevelFEM

 • Thermal–structural coupling: thermal expansion, thermal stresses, and heat generated by elastic deformation.

-• Solvers: static and transient dynamics (central difference and HHT-α from the Newmark family).
+• Solvers: static (direct and iterative solvers with arbitrary preconditioners) and transient dynamics (central difference and HHT-α from the Newmark family).

 • Eigenproblems: modal analysis (frequencies and mode shapes, optionally prestressed) and linear buckling (critical factors and modes).